paulwratt/bluelight/README.md

 [![Patreon](https://badgen.net/badge/become/a%20patron/F96854)](https://www.patreon.com/BlueLightOS)
 [![Twitter](https://badgen.net/twitter/follow/BlueLightMT)](https://twitter.com/BlueLightMT)

 BlueLight, formerly called OS.js Linux, is a lightweight web-based Linux distro powered by OS.js.
-It uses the power of Electron to run a web-based desktop environment, OS.js, to provide the user with a more web-based experience.
+It uses the power of Electron to run a cloud based operating system, OS.js, to provide the user with a more web-based experience.

 ## Credits
 * @andersevenrud: Without him helping me figuring out issues and stuff, this would've never gotten off the ground.
 He also created OS.js.